 Addressing sun safety at work in Canada

 CAREX Canada has prioritized solar radiation (radiation from the sun between wavelengths of 100 and 400 nanometres on the electromagnetic spectrum) as a high priority for exposure reduction in Canadian workplaces.
 This is because approximately 1.5 million Canadians are exposed to sun at work.
 Sun exposure is a workplace hazard that can cause skin cancer, heat stress, and other serious health effects, all of which are preventable.
 Outdoor workers have a 2.5 to 3.5 times greater risk of skin cancer than indoor workers.
-Results from the Burden of Occupational Cancer project show that approximately 4,600 non-melanoma skin cancers are attributed to occupational solar radiation each year, which amounts to 6.3% of non-melanoma skin cancer cases diagnosed annually.
+Results from the Burden of Occupational Cancer project show that approximately 4,600 non-melanoma skin cancers (NMSC) are attributed to occupational solar radiation each year, which amounts to 6.3% of non-melanoma skin cancer cases diagnosed annually.
+These cases amount to $28.9 million of direct and indirect costs, including healthcare, out-of-pocket, and productivity costs, each year.

 Sun Safety at Work Canada – Project